Kulltero/Rust.Community/docs/components/UnityEngine.UI.InputField.md

 It’s recommended to wrap your InputField in another panel, ensuring it's the only child of it’s parent, as it prevents the selected text from being covered by other children.

-### needsKeyboard & hudMenuInput fields
-It might be worth mentioning that this if you try to use `needsKeyboard` while the hud is open, the hud will be closed when clicking on the input.
-Can also mention that, unlike `needsKeyboard`, it doesn't block movement or key binds.

 ### Receiving Input & the lineType Setting
 to receive the Player’s input text, listen for the command you specify in the  `command`  field.
 The Input will get sent as soon as the Player unfocuses the InputField, for example by clicking out of it.